 Our products let crew members first learn at their own pace, then practice with guidance in real time, and finally test their ability while using the airline’s specific procedures and verbiage.
-Aircraft models, including cockpits, are specific enough to let crew members rehearse motions using controls in the same relative positions as their line-flying counterpart, and in real time.
-It strokes far more neural pathways than video, or reading.
+Aircraft models are working, flying cockpits – specific enough to let crew members rehearse motions using controls in the same relative positions as their line-flying counterpart.
+It strokes more neural pathways than video, or reading.

 Products work both on crew member iPads, and in Virtual reality.
 They all use the same Learn, Practice, Test paradigm.